How to Translate a Page in Google Chrome

 Many users choose Chrome as their default browser because it’s most compatible with other Google products.
 That’s why the Google Translate extension is so easily integrated into the desktop browser.

-Chrome’s translate page feature is seamless and efficient, albeit not perfect, translates pages in various languages.
+Chrome’s translate page feature is seamless and efficient, albeit not perfect, and translates pages in various languages.

 While there are some notable differences, both the desktop browser and mobile version offer a plethora of options and settings.
 Hopefully, you’re now comfortable using it while browsing, reading, or shopping.